jletroui/sprayprez/readme.md

-Sample code and presentation slides for the November 2013 Scala Montreal meetup.
+Sample code and slides for the Spray introduction (http://spray.io/).
+Presented at the November 2013 Scala Montreal meetup.

+Contact:

+julien.letrouit@tritondigital.com
+@jletroui